mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/getting-started/getting-started.md

 dispatches according to the parameter passed.
 This function is the default contract function compiled (`$main`).

-Now, you should have a Michelson contract `counter.tz` in the folder ready to be deploy.
+Now, you should have a Michelson contract `counter.mv` in the folder ready to be deploy.
 But before that, we want to test it to be sure that it behaves as expected because once publish, it cannot be modified.